tfsingh/spsd/README.md

 ## Acknowledgements

-Thank you to Erik Bernhardsson for the [inspiration](https://twitter.com/bernhardsson/status/1543074570512617475) for spsc, [nebula](https://github.com/nebulatgs/fade) for the code used to parse responses from Fly's API, and the [fly.io](fly.io) team for building what they have.
+Thank you to Erik Bernhardsson for the [inspiration](https://twitter.com/bernhardsson/status/1543074570512617475) for spsd, [nebula](https://github.com/nebulatgs/fade) for the code used to parse responses from Fly's API, and the [fly.io](fly.io) team for building what they have.